Annotation Configuration

 @Version

-field is marked as the optimistic lock version number.
-When performing an update operation, MyBatis-Plus checks whether the value of this field matches the value in the database.
-If they do not match, it indicates that another transaction has modified the data after it was read, and an optimistic lock exception will be thrown, prompting the developer to handle it accordingly.
+In the example above, the version field is marked as the optimistic lock version number.
+When performing an update operation, MyBatis-Plus checks whether this field’s value matches the value in the database.
+If the values don’t match, it indicates that another transaction modified the data after it was read, and MyBatis-Plus throws an optimistic locking exception to alert you to handle the situation appropriately.

 @EnumValue